SuperIRis/personal-website-update-2022/README.md

 - Updated information
 - Updated to ES6

+NOTES as of 3/11

+- Fixed serve, there was a loop where a change in main triggered a change and then changed bundle, which triggered an infinite change
+  Next:
+  - Need to test main.js

 NOTES as of 1/11

 - Fixed gulpfile, had to change bundle to bundle2.js, otherwise browserSync looked for bundle2.js/ and failed.